Abhi the Nomad: Career

-Vaidehi has released four full-length albums as well as five extended plays (excluding acoustic versions of his albums).
+Vaidehi has released five full-length albums as well as five extended plays (excluding acoustic versions of his albums).
 Of all of the songs in his expansive discography, more than half are collaborations.
 Some of his most frequent collaborators are Khary, Harrison Sands, Sherm, and Foster Cazz.

 2018–2019: Marbled and Modern Trash

 On 9 February 2018, Vaidehi released his first studio album, Marbled, under Tommy Boy Records.
 It included the song "Sex n Drugs", which went on to become his most popular song.

 On 4 October 2019, Vaidehi released his second studio album, Modern Trash, as a call to action for the environment.
 It was supported by the singles "House of Clocks" and "Me No Evil".
 A Modern Trash LP, which included one exclusive bonus track, was sold for a limited time.

 2020–2023: Abhi vs the Universe and subsequent sequel

 In 2020, Vaidehi signed to UnderCurrent Entertainment.

 In 2020, Vaidehi released a rap EP, Abhi Vs Kato, in collaboration with music producer Kato on the Track.

 On 12 September 2021, Vaidehi released his third studio album, Abhi vs the Universe.
 A limited-time cassette tape of the album was produced in a small quantity and sold on Vaidehi's Bandcamp page.
 In December 2021, nearly three months after the release of Abhi vs the Universe, a deluxe edition of the album was released on all platforms.

 On 3 August 2022, Abhi the Nomad announced a twenty-stop tour entitled Abhi the Nomad: Universe Tour.
 The tour ran for just over two months from 18 September 2022, to 20 November 2022, and saw support from singer-songwriter and TikTok influencer Charlie Curtis-Beard.

 On 6 January 2023, Vaidehi announced on Twitter and his Discord server that a second EP with Kato on the Track, Abhi vs Kato II: Gold Standard, (which would serve as a sequel to 2020's Abhi vs Kato) was in progress.
 The project's first single, entitled "Gordon Ramsay", was released on 27 January.
 The album's tracklist was released on 22 February, and the EP was released on 24 February.

 On 3 April 2023, Vaidehi announced his fourth studio album, Abhi vs the Universe II: Heart of the Galaxy, with a short teaser released to his YouTube channel.
 The album serves as a sequel to his third album, Abhi vs the Universe, and was released on 25 August 2023.

 On 18 August 2023, an early release edition of Abhi vs the Universe II was put up for sale.
 It contained an early access digital edition of the album, a signed CD, a short film, and access to an exclusive livestream for fans.
 The album is supported by three singles, "Casanova", "Star Death", and "Top Ramen".